-- (A) Canopy road tree protection zone and road right-of-way tree protection zone.
-Prior to cutting, removing, pruning or in any way damaging a protected tree in the canopy road tree protection zone and road right-of-way tree protection zone, an owner, developer or his agent must submit a copy of an accurately scaled drawing including the following information: - (1) Location of the subject protected tree, noting species, size and general condition. - (2) The parks and recreation department may issue an annual permit to public utilities exempting them from this requirement as specified in subsection 12-6-6(E). - (B) On-site inspection.
+(A) Canopy road tree protection zone and road right-of-way tree protection zone.
+Prior to cutting, removing, pruning or in any way damaging a protected tree in the canopy road tree protection zone and road right-of-way tree protection zone, an owner, developer or his agent must submit a copy of an accurately scaled drawing including the following information:

+- (1) Location of the subject protected tree, noting species, size and general condition. - (2) The parks and recreation department may issue an annual permit to public utilities exempting them from this requirement as specified in subsection 12-6-6(E). - (B) On-site inspection.
 Prior to the issuance of a tree removal and pruning permit, the parks and recreation department shall conduct an on-site inspection and shall issue a written report setting forth a recommendation for granting or denying the permit including any explanation necessary to clarify the basis for the recommendation. - (C) Conditions of approval.
 The parks and recreation department may approve the permit if one (1) or more of the conditions set forth in subsections 12-6-6(B)(2)(a)-(f) is present. - (D) Review.
 In the event an application is denied, the parks and recreation department shall specify to the applicant in writing the reason for said action. - (E) Heritage tree removal mitigation.
 In the event that a heritage tree is approved for removal, tree replacement shall be provided per subsection 12-6-6(B)(4)(f) or a fee shall be paid into the tree planting trust fund per subsection 12-6-6(B)(5). - (F) Pruning permitted on residential properties.
 Notwithstanding any contrary provision, pruning of heritage trees on properties with existing single-family and duplex land uses shall not require compliance with this section.
-However, no more than one-third (1/3) of the existing, healthy tree crown may be removed.
-If trimming of any heritage tree on a residential property results in substantial and irreparable harm or death to the heritage tree, such trimming shall be deemed an unauthorized and unpermitted removal of such heritage tree and shall be subject to penalties as such.
+However, Permits are not required for pruning of trees on residential property, except for pruning of heritage trees; provided, permit fees are waived where the tree is hazardous if the tree is found on a currently occupied residential property.
+A permit shall be obtained from the parks and recreation department as described in 12-6-7 and pruning shall be performed by, or done under the supervision of, a certified independent arborist.
+In no instance shall more than one-third (1/3) of the existing, healthy tree crown may be removed from a heritage tree.
+If trimming of any heritage tree, such trimming shall be deemed an unauthorized and unpermitted removal of such heritage tree and shall be subject to penalties as such mitigation in the form of tree replacement as a provided per subsection 12-6-6(B)(4)(f), or a fee shall be paid into the tree planting trust fund per subsection 12-6-6(B)(5).